Imam4045/Faculty-Module/README.md

 ---

+## ⚠️ Limitations

+- **No file saving** — all data is lost when the program closes.
+- **No duplicate checking** — two faculty members can have the same initial.
+- **Basic display only** — no sorting or filtering of the faculty list.
+- Not designed for **very large datasets** (e.g., thousands of faculty records).

+---

+## 📄 References

+- The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie
+- C Standard Library Documentation
+- East West University CSE207 — Data Structures Course Materials

+---

 ## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to fork the repository, make changes, and submit a pull request.
+If you have any suggestions or want to improve the project, feel free to fork it, make your changes and submit a pull request.

 ---